The Rebels (surf band): "Wild Weekend"

 A local band, the Buffalo Rebels – or just Rebels – who asked Shannon to play at a record hop also asked if they could play an instrumental-only version of his theme song.
 They did, and Shannon and Todaro thought there was something to it.
 They moved the group to a recording studio in the same building where they had a production office.
 The record came out locally and was a hit, but since it wasn't on a major label, the song did not go any further.
 It came out on Marlee Records (ML0094) and Casino Records (1307).

 Two years later the track was re-issued on Swan Records (Swan 4125).
 It sold more than 1 million copies, peaked at No. 8 on the Billboard charts and earned an appearance for the band on Dick Clark's "American Bandstand" TV show.
 The Rockin' Rebels were inducted into the Buffalo Music Hall of Fame in 2002.

 To avoid confusion with Duane Eddy and his Rebels, the Rebels became the Rockin' Rebels.
 Swan pressings can be found with either name; the British Stateside pressings had "Rockin'".
 The band's 1963 LP uses the name "The Rockin' Rebels".

 While the instrumental is the best-known version, the original lyrics were, as mentioned above, a promo for the Shannon radio show.
 Shannon would tweak the lyrics when he moved to WHTT many years later.

-Paul Balon died of heart disease on December 17, 2003 at age 61.
+Paul Balon died of heart disease on December 17, 2003, at age 61.

 Tom Gorman died; however, no information about his death is available.

 Shannon retired in 2005.
-He died May 26, 2021 in California, following a brief illness.
+He died May 26, 2021, in California, following a brief illness.
+Shannon was 82.